-The information required by trains may be given them in different forms, train order register check, register ticket authorized by the train dispatcher, or as provided under Examples 4, 5, and 6 of Form W train order.
-In extreme cases where right-over and waits or other proper methods are impracticable, a train order such as-"At...... (station) conductor of Extra (77 West) will leave a copy of this order with engine number, time of arrival, and date with his signature written on it as evidence of the arrival of his train at (station) for Extra (56 East)."
+The information required by trains may be given them in different forms, train order register check, register ticket authorized by the train dispatcher, or in extreme cases where right-over and waits or other proper methods are impracticable, a train order such as-"At... (station) conductor of extra (1755 west) will leave a copy of this order with engine number, time of arrival and date with his signature written on it as evidence of the arrival of his train at... (station) for extra (1756 east)."
 Extra copies of the order will have to be arranged for when such is used.
-If it becomes necessary under some conditions to also require protection against
+If it becomes necessary under some conditions to also require protection against previous movements of the same train or engine, be very specific as to such by the use of a designated time or trip, such as-"After Extra 1000 west has arrived after 901 am at (station)..." or-"...... has right over Extra 1000 west on second trip after 901 am..."
+It has occurred that crews have left behind them, at the place where they were to get the order with the conductor's signature, their copy of such order which was then found by later trains.
+These orders must all be most carefully handled to avoid any error in proper observance.